A general multi-scale description of metastable adaptive motion across fitness valleys

 Moreover, for all $\w\subset V$,

 \end{corollary}

 \begin{remark} \begin{itemize} \item[(i)] Note that Theorem \ref{Thm:main} and Corollary \ref{Cor:main} only consider a specific transition from the ESC associated to some $\v$ to another ESC.
 The constants $\eps_0$ and $c$ can however be chosen uniformly for all ESCs by reason of the finite trait graph. \item[(ii)] Both results assume that the system starts out in an asymptotic ESC.
-We could also choose more general initial conditions, as long as they lead to an asymptotic ESC within finitely many steps of the $\ln K$-algorithm.
-This adds another $\ln K$ time to $T^K_\fix$ and $T^K_\ESC$ respectively, which is negligible in the limit.
-Since the limit of the $\ln K$-dynamics is deterministic, each admissible initial condition leads to a unique ESC associated to some traits $\v\subset V$ and the statements of the theorem and corollary stay valid as before. \end{itemize} \end{remark}
+These are the natural initial conditions, particularly when a first transition between asymptotic ESCs has already occurred.
+We could however allow for more general initial conditions, as long as they lead to an asymptotic ESC within finitely many steps of the $\ln K$-algorithm. \end{itemize} \end{remark}